jumaallan/android-mpesa-api/README.md

 //For Production Mode
 Daraja.with(CONSUMER_KEY, CONSUMER_SECRET, Env.PRODUCTION);
 ```
-This initializes Daraja and also generates a Token to be used for further requests.
-This should be done in your Application onCreate Method, to allow Daraja generate the Authorization Token as early as possible.
+This initializes Daraja and also generates a `Token` to be used for further requests.
+This should be done in your Application `onCreate Method`, to allow Daraja generate the Authorization Token as early as possible.

 With the Token generated, we can now request an STKPush with ease.
 Just call the sendSTKPush as shown here: